Ongoing International Work: Nepal, Mongolia, Haiti, Israel and Mexico

 For more information, please contact AWB Associate Director Carla Cassler, email@example.com.

-AWB founder and Executive Director has led several World Healing Exchange trips to Mexico, traveling in the Baja, Oaxaca, and Yucatan regions, most recently in collaboration with AWB Associate Director Melanie Rubin.
+AWB founder Diana Fried has led several World Healing Exchange trips to Mexico, traveling in the Baja, Oaxaca, and Yucatan regions, most recently in collaboration with AWB Associate Director Melanie Rubin.
 During the Yucatan trip in 2013 the group received several requests from local healers and community health care workers to return and provide training.
 However, when Melanie traveled back to Yucatan in early 2016 to organize a training, it became clear that the time was not yet right for a local training in this area.

 Mayan community receiving AWB treatments in Popola, Yucatan, Mexico